Advisor accuses Wells Fargo of pulling 'bait and switch' with promissory note

 "The voicemail from Matt stated that he has been receiving numerous calls for 'Tommy' on his personal cell phone and informed the client that he was calling the wrong number," according to the suit.

-Nguyen was later assigned a number belonging to a fax machine and then a number already assigned to another person's cell phone, according to the suit.
-Every time he changed his number and email address, he also had to order new business cards.
+Nguyen was later given a number connected to a fax machine and then another number already belonging to an existing cell phone, according to the suit.
+Every time he changed his number and email address, he had to order new business cards.

 "When the plaintiff's earnings were insufficient to satisfy the amount of the defendant's monthly deductions, the defendant began calculating a running 'arrears' balance, allowing for increased deductions from the plaintiff's future earnings, keeping his compensation at minimum wage indefinitely," according to the suit.